freespek/solarkraft/doc/monitor-specs.md

 ------

-## Structuring monitor specifications
+Runtime monitoring, also known as [Runtime verification][], is a well-established field, where many practical approaches have been devised and applied successfully.
+Based on this heritage, we propose a Web-3 runtime monitoring system for the Stellar blockchain, which is based on the [TLA+][] specification language, a well-established formalism for specifying and verifying distributed systems.

-Before diving into the concrete timelock example, let's explore a bit of a theory of what we want to achieve with runtime monitors.
-Eventually, runtime monitors are going to be deployed on the live blockchain, and they should serve two purposes:
+What do we want to achieve with runtime monitors?
+Eventually, runtime monitors are going to be deployed on the live blockchain, and they should satisfy three requirements:

-- **Prevent safety violations**: bad things, such as your token balance being stolen, should not happen.
+- **Prevent safety violations** (_safety_): bad things, such as your token balance being stolen, should not happen.
 This is the primary goal of runtime monitors: react preventively, and abort unwanted executions.
-- **Detect liveness violations**: good things should be able to happen!
+- **Detect liveness violations** (_liveness_): good things should be able to happen!
 E.g. you, as an account owner, should be able to withdraw your own balance.
 If a legitimate transaction keeps reverting, that's also a bug, not less severe than someone stealing your tokens.
-- **Detect unexpected behaviors**: same as code, specs are not perfect.
+- **Detect unexpected behaviors** (_completeness_): same as code, specs are not perfect.
 If a spec author overlooked some behaviors, and they manifest themselves on the live blockchain, this may mean anything: from simple spec incompleteness, to an exploit being executed.
 Monitors can be configured to either issue a simple warning, or to prevent such behaviors altogether.

 The problem we've observed with the specification approaches previously is that the specs of _what_ the method should do can easily be much larger than the actual implementation; compare e.g. this [ERC-721 Certora spec][] with the [ERC-721 implementation][] (don't forget to exclude comments when comparing).

-So monitors should be able to specify both safety and liveness properties, and do it _compactly_.
-For that we impose a certain structure to the direct reasoning (cause -> effect), as well as apply the reverse reasoning (effect -> cause).
+So monitors should be able to specify both safety and liveness properties, do it _compactly_, and at the same time be _complete_ wrt. the current and future system behaviors.
+For that we impose a certain structure to the direct reasoning (cause -> effect), as well as complement it with reverse reasoning (effect -> cause).

-### Direct monitor specs
+## Direct monitor specs

 Here we reason from the cause (method invocation) to the effect, but apply a structure which closely mimics in formal semantics what we expect to see when we program smart contracts.
 The essence of the structure is in the picture below: